 Spikes: Spike handling is excellent.

-Multiple Burials: The handling of multiple burials is similar to most digital transceivers (you press a button to ignore the current beacon and advance to the next).
+Multiple Burials: The handling of multiple burials is similar to most digital transceivers (you press a button to "suppress" (aka, "mark") the current beacon and advance to the next).
 However, as with the ARVA Pro W and S1, the Pulse also allows you to select the transceiver you want to locate and to unmark a previously marked beacon.

 By default, the Pulse guides you to the nearest transmitter.
 After locating the victim you can press either button to tell the Pulse to ignore that victim.
 The Pulse will then point you to the next victim.
 During testing, the Pulse's marking was excellent.